Support Us Button Widget

 Elizabeth Dunn won 10 consecutive Indianapolis women’s golf championships.

-The papers also covered the intense weather we were having at the time, reporting heavy crop damage and citizens in distress, and maintaining hope for a cool front arriving the next day that would reduce temps to the low 90s.
-Just a few pages later, a full-page ad for Block’s air-conditioned department store, once located at the southwest corner of Illinois and Market, said it all.
+Newspapers at the time were filled with weather woes — reports of crop damage, residents struggling in the heat, and cautious optimism for a cold front that might bring temps down to the low 90s.
+Just a few pages later, a full-page ad for Block’s air-conditioned department store (once located at the southwest corner of Illinois and Market) drove the point home.

 INDYtoday: INDY_Indianapolis Times hottest day 1936 newspaper 3_AUG24